clementw168/clementw168/README.md

 My very first group coding project with a team of 5 people.
 We designed and developed a 3D Horror Game on Unity in C# within 1 week.

-I mainly worked on the interactions with the environment, the fighting gameplay and mobs' behavior.
+I mainly worked on the interactions with the environment, the fighting gameplay, and mobs' behavior.

 You can download the game [here](https://drive.google.com/file/d/1QAxTDq3LyYiQcaBdpUdU7sxK0e0sgb4l/view?usp=drive_link).